xingchenxuanfeng/MyStudyForAndroid/README.md

 # MyStudyForAndroid

-This the codes I wrote to test what I had learned when I studied android.
+These are the codes I wrote to test what I had learned when I studied android.